davidtheclark/react-aria-modal/README.md

 Just provide the right props (see below) and pass the content of the modal as this component's child.

 Look in `demo/js/` for example code.
+(And see what they look like [here]((http://davidtheclark.github.io/react-aria-modal/demo/).)
 But here's a simple example.

 ```js
 var AriaModal = require('react-aria-modal');